 Australian law enforcement agencies have various powers when investigating crimes, including the ability to search people, vehicles, and properties.
 However, accessing a locked phone involves additional legal complexities.
 While police can seize your phone under a warrant, the question of whether they can legally compel you to unlock it depends on the circumstances.

-Passwords and PINs - Under the Assistance and Access Act 2018, police can issue a Compelled Assistance Notice (CAN), requiring you to provide your password or PIN in certain situations.
+Under the Assistance and Access Act 2018, police can issue a Compelled Assistance Notice (CAN), requiring you to provide your password or PIN in certain situations.
 Failing to comply with such a notice can lead to serious legal consequences, including fines or imprisonment.
+If you find yourself in this situation, seeking legal advice from professionals with strong criminal law expertise can help you understand your rights and obligations.

 Legal Protections and Your Rights